sfiera/mactech/displays.rst

 .. [#compat] Though, older displays would probably require a 66.67 Hz scan rate, so I don’t know if it would be safe to output a different rate.
-.. [#both] This is how my VGA adapter works, but I suspect that’s just because it’s easy to set up with the dip switches assigned to the 17” and 21” modes.
-It would probably be fine to wire the pins together, without any diodes.
+.. [#both] VGA adapters may handle this by connecting a diode in both directions.
+This is fine.
+It’s convenient when such adapters already have dip switches to diodes for the larger resolutions.

 Appendix: Apple IIe
 ~~~~~~~~~~~~~~~~~~~